duhrer/duhrer.github.io/_posts/projects/2025-03-24-settling-into-linux.md

 My only early complaint with WINE was the resolution.
 I have a double-wide monitor whose native resolution is `3440 x 1400`.
-Apps designed for older and smaller monitors were incredibly tiny, and it was a pain getting through the various microscopic dialogs to get to the point where I could finally configure the in-app resolution to something acceptable.
+Apps designed for older and smaller monitors were incredibly tiny, and it was a pain getting through the various microscopic dialogs to get to the point where I could finally set the in-app resolution to something acceptable.

 The breakthrough for me was learning [how to configure the DPI scaling for WINE](https://askubuntu.com/questions/1337156/how-do-i-set-scaling-in-wine).